-The IDseq heatmap is clustered using average-linkage hierarchical clustering based on euclidean distances.
+The CZ ID heatmap is clustered using average-linkage hierarchical clustering based on euclidean distances.
 This document will discuss what hierarchical clustering is, how to read a dendrogram, and how the clustering is calculated.

 How to read a dendrogram

 The heatmap is automatically organized by hierarchical clustering.
 At a high level, this means similar samples and taxa are organized into groups called clusters.
 The result is a dendrogram displaying a set of clusters (clades), where each clade is distinct, and the taxa and samples within a clade are broadly similar to each other.

 In the image below, you see two visual representations of the same data: a dendrogram (right) and nested clusters (left).
 In the nested clusters, while J and K are in their own cluster, they also share a broader cluster with I and H, and an even larger cluster with G.